Qualify as a primary school teacher. Designed by teachers, for teachers.

-A degree at 2:2 or above.
+A degree at 2:2 or above

-GCSE English, Mathematics and Science at grade 4 or grade C or above (or an equivalent qualification).
+GCSE English, Mathematics and Science at grade 4 or grade C or above (or an equivalent qualification)

-Experience of working with young people.
+Experience of working with young people

-Studying School Direct with Marjon will mean you enter a proud tradition of outstanding teacher training.
+Training to be a primary school teacher with Marjon will mean you enter a proud tradition of outstanding teacher training.
 We have been training educators and teachers since the 1840s and have a huge alumni network and extensive school relationships to support your future career.

 “I most enjoy the experience of being in a school from day one and having a new experience every day!
 Also meeting children who teach me just as much as I hope to teach them.
 I have the opportunity to meet and learn from a wide range of professionals who have given me the confidence to explore new ideas and strategies and then apply them confidently to my own work in the classroom and beyond!”